Sunnyside’s Log Cabineers, Part Two: The Ghost Clubhouse by Ida F McCain

 Part of a series of posts about the history of the Balboa Reservoir.
 View more photos here, and here, and here and here.

-From February to June 2021, the reservoir land played its part in the recovery by serving as an overflow route for people in cars coming to the adjacent City College of San Francisco mass vaccination site.
 The goats were back for their annual munch in August.
 The big storm in October briefly left more standing water than this would-be reservoir ever held before.
 Construction on the planned housing project. for the site is due to begin in 2022.
-All photographs Amy O’Hair except where noted otherwise.
-Thanks to Susan Sutton and Joanna Pearlstein for their contributions.
+[UPDATE: However, by the end of 2024, nothing is happening on the ground!]

 A dramatic sunset at Balboa Reservoir in March 2021.